milos-cuculovic/jats-diff/README.md

 Although being a generic XML diff algorithm, jats-diff was mainly tested on comparing JATS XML documents (acdemic journal articles).

-Beside the basic Level 1 edits detection: text INSERT, text DELETE, tree INSERT, tree DELETE and tree attribute change, algorithm also supports Level 2 edits: text UPDATE, text MOVE, tree MOVE, tree UPGRADE, tree DOWNGRADE, tree SPLIT, tree MERGE, style INSERT, style DELETE, style type UPDATE and style content UPDATE.
+Beside the basic Level 1 edits detection: text INSERT, text DELETE, tree INSERT, tree DELETE and tree attribute change, jats-diff also supports Level 2 edits: text UPDATE, text MOVE, tree MOVE, tree UPGRADE, tree DOWNGRADE, tree SPLIT, tree MERGE, style INSERT, style DELETE, style type UPDATE and style content UPDATE.

-In addition to the Level 2 edit patterns detection, this tool also supports change semantics detection and calculates the similarity indexes between different XML nodes.
+In addition to the Level 2 edit patterns detection, jats-diff also supports change semantics detection and calculates the similarity indexes between different XML nodes.
 We call this being Level 3 edits.

 In order to run the tool, you can do it by running the source code in your favourite IDE, or download and run the available jar file: https://github.com/milos-cuculovic/jats-diff/blob/master/jats-diff.jar.